-The Service co-ordinates internal audit plans and activities with external auditors to ensure the most efficient use of the total resources devoted to audit and review.
-However, our roles and responsibilities are different and consequently, in accordance with relevant standards, external auditors will not usually place reliance on the work of internal audit.
-The Head of Internal Audit is authorised to share information with external auditors.
+The Service co-ordinates internal audit plans and activities with other internal and external providers of assurance, to ensure the most efficient use of the total resources devoted to audit.
+However, as recognised in professional standards (ISA 610) external audit and internal audit have different objectives and priorities.
+The Chief Risk and Assurance Manager is authorised to share information with external auditors and the Cabinet Office (for the purposes of the National Fraud Initiative).

+The Head of Audit will liaise as appropriate with those involved in risk management and other policy and assurance providers, internal and external, sharing information and co-ordinating work as far as is practicable, in line with appropriate professional standards and other confidentiality considerations.

+The service will work in partnership with other parts of the organisation on such matters as corporate governance, data protection, contracting and risk management.

-It is the responsibility of every manager to be open, frank and honest about any risks, concerns or problems that may exist.
+It is the responsibility of every manager to be open, frank and honest at all times about any risks, concerns or problems that may exist and should provide more detailed information and evidence to internal audit within a reasonable time scale.
+Where services are provided by or to other organisations the Head of Internal Audit is authorised to agree the responsibility for the internal audit of those services with the internal auditors of those organisations and to share relevant information.

-Where services are provided by or to other organisations the Head of Internal Audit is authorised to agree the responsibility for internal audit of those services with the internal auditors of those organisations.
-Managers setting up a shared service / partnership or outsourcing a service must consider the requirement for internal audit and include appropriate provisions in any agreement.
+Managers setting up a shared service / partnership or outsourcing a service must consider the requirement for assurances in relation to what they are doing, including the option of internal audit and must include appropriate assurance obligations and internal audit access rights in any agreement.